f4b6a3/uuid-creator/README.md

 ### Library utilities

-This library provides some utilities for UUID validation, conversion, version checking etc.
+This library provides many utilities for UUID validation, version checking, information extraction, etc.

 ##### UuidValidador

+The `UuidValidator` is used to check if the UUID string representation is correct.

+Using `UuidValidator` is much faster than using regular expression.

+The methods below have variants that check the UUID version.

 ```java
 // Returns true if is valid (these examples are valid)